AFH7233/ray_tracer/README.md

 ```

-- *obj files* : It support some obj files, it must have a path to the file, a material, a scale parameter and it can optionally include an array of thansformations that will be applied in order.
+- *obj files* : It support some obj files, it must have a path to the file, a material, a scale parameter and it can optionally include an array of transformations that will be applied in order.
+- *stl files* : It support binary stl files, it must have a path to the file, a material, a scale parameter and it can optionally include an array of transformations that will be applied in order.

 ```
 {